 - Is there a limit to how far I can move away before a modification is needed?

 In short, yes.
 Once you have a custody arrangement in place, generally speaking, without the court’s review you can only move 100 miles away from where the children’s residence was when the divorce complaint was filed.
 The only caveat here is if the move would force the child to change school districts.
 Depending on your parenting time arrangement, you may not be able to move even a shorter distance.
 Unless there is agreement between the parties, if the move would cause a change in school districts, the custodial arrangement might have to be modified through the courts.

 - Do I need an attorney?

 When you need to change a child custody order, it is highly recommended that you do so by following the proper legal steps.
 If you attempt to verbally change the order through an agreement with the other parent, you have no legal recourse if the other parent violates your agreed-upon terms.

 We Have Answers

-If you have questions regarding child custody modifications in Michigan, we encourage you to contact Barberi Law.
+If you have questions regarding child custody modifications in Michigan, we encourage you to contact the family law legal team at Barberi Law.
 We will send you a free copy of Mr. Barberi’s book detailing several of the most common questions and concerns that other clients have had regarding this issue.
 If you would like to schedule a consultation to discuss your specific situation, call (989) 546-7124, or complete our online contact form.Contact Us Today!